nhsengland/datascience/CONTRIBUTE.md

 ## Contribute to NHS England Data Science Website

+The best way to check that any changes render correctly on the website is to use a codespace; you can do this from github by clicking on the green "code" button and opening a codespace, or a review using "review in code space" and then when the website has been served after about a minute go to ports and click the forwarded address.
+For more details on this process see the *"Submitting a pull request"* section above.

+You can also do it locally which is more complicated and prone to error especially on a corporate device.
+You can see instructions for that in the *"Submitting a pull request"* section above.

 ### Installing MkDocs

 Run the commands (or follow the MkDocs documentation to locally pip install MkDocs):